scala-native/scala-native/docs/user/interop.md

 are roughly analogous to header files with top-level function declarations in C.

-For example, to call C\'s `malloc` one might declare it as following:
+For example, to call C's `malloc` one might declare it as following:

 ``` scala
 import scala.scalanative.unsafe._